nkapila6/nk/content/masters/grid-search.md

 ## Validation Performance vs True Generalization
 In the second line of Dr Mitchell's quote, there is a key thing that was mentioned.

-> The process involves identifying a function h(x) that best approximates c(x) and can generalize well from the provided training data to unseen instances.
+> The process involves identifying a function $h(x)$ that best approximates $c(x)$ and can generalize well from the provided training data to unseen instances.

 The keyword here is "generalization".
 Grid Search evaluates different models and model configurations but this optimizes on the accuracy of your validation set and does not consider the train.

-## Problem with validation set inductive bias
+### GridSearch's Inductive Bias: Optimization on Validation Set
 When performing hyperparameter optimization, one may argue/assume that selecting models with best validation performance will lead to good generalization.
 This reasoning stems from the fact that our data is i.i.d. (independent and identically distributed).

 Even though this i.i.d. assumption holds in theory, the reality is more nuanced.
 GridSearch evaluates numerous hyperparameters on the same validation set which creates a risk of selecting configurations that happen to work well on our specific validation data.